-If a lack of sleep is getting you down, try a short guided meditation for sleep exercise from Headspace whilst using drops of slumber which are specifically formulated to calm a busy mind for a restful sleep.
+If a lack of sleep is getting you down, try a short guided meditation for sleep exercise from Headspace whilst using drops of slumber which are specifically formulated for to ease a busy mind for a restful sleep.

 Decreases blood pressure

 Blood pressure affects almost 1 in 4 adults in England alone, which means there are a lot of people who rely on blood pressure medication to continue living a good quality of life.

 Luckily, a recent study from two researchers in Kent State University has shown that mindfulness and meditation can reduce blood pressure.